MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-3.md

     ![XXX](media/workflow3-XXX.PNG "XXX")

-## Collect branching data in real time by using Power Automate
+## Collect response data in real time by using Power Automate

-Collecting branching data in real time by using Power Automate requires four steps:
+Collecting response data in real time by using Power Automate requires four steps:

 1. Create an Excel spreadsheet with the appropriate columns

 2. Create a Power Automate flow that:

-    - Is triggered when the guide event is created (when a user selects a destination step).
+    - Is triggered when the guide event is created (when a user selects a response step).

     - Sets a condition for the guide event Payload field that contains the Step ID.